As you prepare for the big race, don't forget to carve out a little time to take care of yourself. These self-care ideas are a good place to start.

 The practice of self-care is nothing new, but now it's more popular than ever.
 Whether you’re training for a 5K, half-marathon, or full marathon, make sure you take care of yourself physically and mentally, These 10 easy self-care ideas will keep you in tip-top shape all the way to the finish line.

 If you’re mixing cross-training into your race training plan, consider a new workout class.
 Sign up for your favorite yoga class or treat yourself to a free week at a new studio in town.
 Always wanted to try boxing?
 Give it a shot.
 Want to sweat it out at spin?
-Let's go.
-Check out these 6 fitness classes that are sure to make you smile.
+Let's go!

 Create a new playlist, get outside, and get some fresh air.
 Studies have found that spending time outside can help fight depression and lower both stress and blood pressure, among basically a million other benefits.
 You can still reap the benefits from a few short walks throughout the day.